The Impact of Solar Radiation on the Martian Upper Atmosphere: Dataset and Method of Analysis

-The NGIMS instrument of the MAVEN spacecraft has been utilised to determine the structure and composition of the upper atmosphere’s neutral and ionic species in a range of 2 to 150\,amu (\cite{Mahaffy2015StrucCompMNUA_NGIMS-MAVEN}).
-NGIMS science-mode observation is conducted between 500\,km to the periapsis altitude of $\sim$150\,km during each orbit lasting 1200\,s with a vertical resolution of $\approx$2\,km (\cite{Bougher2015MarsIonoThermoModel_SolarDiurnalSeasonalCycleMUA}).
+The NGIMS instrument of the MAVEN spacecraft has been utilised to determine the density and composition of the upper atmosphere’s neutral and ionic species in a range of 2 to 150\,amu [19].
+NGIMS science-mode observation is conducted between 500\,km to the periapsis altitude of $\sim$150\,km during each orbit lasting 1200\,s with a vertical resolution of $\approx$2\,km [20].
 The level-2 (version-8 and revision-1) datasets of NGIMS, retrieved from MAVEN Science Data Center are used for this study.
+The Extreme Ultra Violet Monitor (EUVM) instrument on MAVEN measures the solar irradiance at Mars using three photometers sensitive to the wavelengths 0.1-7\,nm, 17-22\,nm and 121.6\,nm [21].